OMAHA, Neb. – Senior forward

 - Denver was playing on Valentine's Day for the second consecutive season and for the 21st time in program history.
 The Pioneers are now 13-6-2 all-time on Feb.
 14.

 - DU's seven-game unbeaten streak (6-0-1) since Jan.
 24 is the team's longest of the season and longest since Denver won its first 12 games to start the 2024-25 campaign (Oct.
 5-Nov.
-16, 2025).
+16, 2024).
+The squad's previous long this season was a 6-0-0 run from Nov.
+1-21

 - The Pioneers finished their road schedule of the regular season with a 10-5-2 mark and was unbeaten in their final four away contests (3-0-1), tied for their longest such road streak of the season (Nov.
 7-21, 4-0-0).